-beIN MEDIA GROUP WLL (“beIN”) is a multi-national media company with operations in Pay-TV, Sport, Original Programming, Movies and General Entertainment with a presence in over 43 countries across 5 continents and in 9 different languages spanning Europe, North America, Asia, Australasia and the Middle East & North Africa (“MENA”).
+beIN Media Group WLL (“beIN”) is a multi-national media company with operations in Pay-TV, Sport, Original Programming, Movies and General Entertainment within 43 countries across 5 continents and in 9 different languages spanning across Europe, North America, Asia, Australia and the Middle East & North Africa (“MENA”).
 We recognise that our activities, and those of third parties that form our supply chain, provide opportunities to positively impact our employees’ working and living environments and to set a standard as a responsible global employer.

 This statement is made in accordance with section 54 of the Modern Slavery Act 2015 (the “Act”) on behalf of beIN IP Limited, beIN Europe Limited and beIN IH Limited (the “Companies”).
 Our statement identifies the steps we have undertaken (in our most recent financial year) to identify and address the risk of modern slavery that may potentially result from our supply chains.

-beIN IP Ltd is the central rights acquisition entity for the network of the beIN Sports channels worldwide.
-The company provides commercial, strategic and legal support in relation to the acquisition of sports media rights on behalf of the beIN MEDIA GROUP and its subsidiaries. beIN IH Limited is the international holding company of beIN Europe Limited and beIN IP Limited as well as other beIN subsidiaries in regions such as the U.S.
+beIN IP Limited is the central rights acquisition entity for the network of the beIN Sports channels worldwide.
+The company provides commercial, strategic and legal support in relation to the acquisition of sports media rights on behalf of beIN Media Group and its subsidiaries. beIN IH Limited is the international holding company of beIN Europe Limited and beIN IP Limited as well as other beIN subsidiaries in regions such as the U.S.

 beIN is against all forms of modern slavery and we are committed to ensuring that modern slavery practices are not taking place in our business operations or our supply chains.
 We understand that modern slavery is a fundamental breach of human rights and that it can take many forms, such as debt bondage, forced labour, human trafficking, bonded labour, etc. We believe that all businesses have a responsibility to identify and eliminate modern slavery in all its forms.